chiqors/FlatOGP/README.md

 #### Number of Core files would be Overwritten:
 >
 1. The index.php of OGP panel's root folder.
-2. Images Folder of OGP panel's root folder.
+2. A Few Images (7 Files) in Images Folder of OGP panel's root folder.

 #### Installation Steps:
 >